-Nedbank launched an innovative “solar cooker bike” in partnership with the Wildlife & Environment Society of South Africa (WESSA) and Sunfire Solutions; which aims to introduce a sustainable way of clean energy cooking to communities in Soweto.
+An innovative “solar cooker bike,” launched by Nedbank in partnership with the Wildlife and Environment Society of South Africa (WESSA) and Sunfire Solutions, aims to introduce a sustainable way of clean energy cooking to communities in Soweto.

 The energy efficiency project; which is a pilot exercise that could lead to a much bigger future rollout; combines the cooking power of reflected solar rays with the mobility of a bicycle and an attached trailer.

 Nina Wellsted, Environmental Sustainability Manager at Nedbank, says “As part of our far-reaching Caring for Communities Programme, Nedbank is sponsoring seven solar cooker bikes which will be donated to seven Dobsonville recipients comprising five street vendors, Boikanyo Primary School and the Dorothy Nyembe Education Centre.
 This is a proud milestone for our programme at a time where the provision of energy needs to evolve to meet the demands of our nation.”

 SunFire Solar Cookers have a lifespan of around 10 years and work by concentrating sunlight to a focal point reaching in excess of 200 degrees Celsius on a clear and sunny day.
 The SunFire Series Parabolic Solar Cookers compose of six reflective panels that concentrate sunlight to a central focal point.

 The cooker has a pot stand that can house black pots or frying pans absorbing enough heat to Braai meat or boil water (meaning they can also generate clean drinking water if need be).
 The cookers can cook for up to 30 people at a time and boils a Liter of water in 4 minutes which is as fast as an electric kettle without harming the environment.

 Importantly, comprehensive training on the assembly and the use of the solar cookers, which have been manufactured by Sunfire Solutions is being provided to this community.